quii/learn-go-with-tests/math.md

 ### Refactor

 This stinks.
-Well, it doesn't quite _stink_ stink, but I'm not happy.
+Well, it doesn't quite _stink_ stink, but I'm not happy about it.

 1. That whole `SecondHand` function is _super_ tied to being an SVG... without mentioning SVGs or actually producing an SVG...